journalovi/jovi-workflows/.github/ISSUE_TEMPLATE/91_tech_org-recruit_editor.md

 ### Instructions for OC
 - If there is anything in the list below that you are unsure of, tag the Tech Chair (@journalovi/tech-chair).
 Github IDs are listed on [People page](https://www.journalovi.org/people.html).
-- Close this issue when all items are complete.

 ### Recruit an AE:

-- [ ] Add paper to the AE recruitment spreadsheet
+- [ ] Add paper to the `JoVI submissions` spreadsheet on JoVI Google Drive
 - [ ] Post abstract, author names, link to paper, and a rough summary of the paper application domain and method, and a reminder to check the [ACM COI policy](https://www.acm.org/publications/policies/conflict-of-interest) to:
    - [ ] `#jovi_editors` Slack channel
    - [ ] editors@journalovi.org